approach0/docs/src/usage.md

 ### Search daemon cluster
 Search deamon can scale to multiple nodes across multiple cores or machines.
 This functionality is implemented using OpenMPI.
 To run two instances on single machine, you need to copy index images to avoid index corruption.
+The search results from all nodes are merged and returned from master node.
+Scaling can be used to reduce search latency by searching on multiple smaller segments of original indices.

 Also, as each instance produces its own log files, it is highly recommanded to run binaries in different folders, one can do this by simply creating two folders and symbolic binaries in each of them.